Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 What else needs to be addressed in your divorce?
 If you have children aged 18 or younger, we discuss the need for a parenting plan and resources to guide you.
 If you are planning to live apart for a while before your divorce is finalized, we strategize how to set up two households and split costs.
 We can examine optimal tax filing strategies before and after divorce, or explore how ex-spouse Social Security benefits may work on your behalf.
 Or we’ll take an extra session to dive deeper into one of the five topics above.

-Your investment in yourself and your future: $1,997
+Your investment in yourself and your future: $2,597

-Utilize the 6 sessions within 6 weeks or 6 months ~ we work within your timeline!
+Utilize the 6 sessions within 6 weeks or 6 months ~ we work within your timeline.

 (And if you aren’t in full agreement, I can suggest mediators who will get you there.)

-What’s included in the Finances First strategy series:
+What’s included in the Finances FIRST strategy series?

 ✅ Customized checklists, templates, and tools to simplify gathering your financial information.